-(A) Unprovoked, causes physical injury to a human or domestic animal on public or private property; or (B) Unprovoked, chases or approaches a person or domestic animal upon any public or private property in a menacing fashion or apparent attitude of attack, which may include but is not limited to any one or more of the following behaviors: snarling, baring teeth, growling, snapping, pouncing, lunging, attacking, or attempting to bite.
-Any violation of 6.20.130(2)(A) is a misdemeanor.
-Any violation of 6.20.130(2)(B) is a civil infraction.
+- (B) Unprovoked, chases or approaches a person or domestic animal upon any public or private property in a menacing fashion or apparent attitude of attack, which may include but is not limited to any one or more of the following behaviors: snarling, baring teeth, growling, snapping, pouncing, lunging, attacking, or attempting to bite. - (4) An unprovoked dog inflicts severe injury on or kills a human being; or, - (5) An unprovoked dog that is off the owner's property, either kills a domestic animal inflicts injuries requiring a domestic animal to be euthanized, or causes bite injury to a domestic animal or person.

+Any violation of subsection (1) or (2) of this section is a civil infraction.